Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 Today, the ride sharing market is a major part of urban transportation.
 It connects millions of riders daily across cities.
 Despite challenges like rules and driver worries, it keeps growing and changing.
 It shapes how people move in today’s cities.

 In 2015, the ride sharing market started gaining attention, mainly because of key players.
 By 2017, the global market was valued at $105.7 billion, and by 2024, its revenue had grown to $165.6 billion.
-Also, it can be predicted that, the ride sharing industry is expected to reach approximately $218 billion by the end of 2025, marking a substantial increase from previous years.

 Industry reports show that the global ride sharing market grew at about 6.62% each year from 2017 to 2024.
 This makes it one of the fastest growing parts of the global transportation sector.
 And today, the ride sharing market is a major part of urban transportation.